crystallabs/unibilium.cr/README.md

 Currently using the Crystal API is not possible to have an extended capability of the same name existing in multiple sections.

+## Testing

+Run `crystal spec` as usual.

+## Documentation

+Run `crystal docs` as usual.

+## Thanks

+* All the fine folks on FreeNode IRC channel #crystal-lang and on Crystal's Gitter channel https://gitter.im/crystal-lang/crystal

+* Blacksmoke16

+* HertzDevil

 ## Authors